How to Prepare for Tax Season as an Independent Contractor

 4. Review State Tax Payments

-5. Double Check Your Submission
+5. Double-Check Your Submission

-Check out: How to Avoid a Tax Audit: Tips for Small Business Owners
+Check Out: How to Avoid a Tax Audit: Tips for Small Business Owners

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.